-- "Email Notifications" - Learn about the different email notifications that can be sent JSS users. - "User-Initiated Enrollment for Computers" Find out how to send computer enrollment invitations via email. - "User-Initiated Enrollment for Mobile Devices" Find out how to send mobile device enrollment invitations via email. - "Sending a Mass Email to Computer Users" Find out how to send a mass email to computer users. - "Sending a Mass Email to Mobile Device Users" Find out how send a mass email to mobile device users.
+- "Email Notifications" Learn about the different email notifications that can be sent JSS users. - "User-Initiated Enrollment for Computers" Find out how to send computer enrollment invitations via email. - "User-Initiated Enrollment for Mobile Devices" Find out how to send mobile device enrollment invitations via email. - "Performing Mass Actions for Computers" Find out how to send a mass email to computer users. - "Performing Mass Actions for Mobile Devices" Find out how send a mass email to mobile device users.